junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I should go help them," Dean says hoarsely, squeezing Cas's hands one more time and tucking them under the cover.
 "It should be close enough as long as I'm in the bunker."

 "I'll keep watching," Jo says quickly.
-"I'll let you know if he wake up or have any change immediately."
+"I'll let you know if he wakes up or has any change immediately."

 Dean manages to pull a bleak smile.
 "Thank you."
 He means it.

 "Don't mention it."
 Jo smiles back faintly.
 "Just, be careful."

-Dean charges to the war room.
+Dean charges into the war room.

 Ellen and Caleb station at the bottom of the staircase near the entrance, with water guns in their hands.
 Pastor Jim stands near buckets of water, murmuring his blessing.

 Charlie and Ash position behind the control station, each responsible for one half of the station, having a quiet debate.
 Charlie points at a knob in the middle, arguing, "No, it should be that one!"
-She focuses on it and the knob turns on its own without her touching.
+She focuses on it, and the knob turns on its own without her touching.
 Ash rolls his eyes, saying, "That's just the voltage!
 You'll overload the grid if you don't increase the upper tolerance, too."
 He points at a slider.
-The button moves slowly upward and all the bunker lights get brighter.
+The button moves slowly upward, and all the bunker lights get brighter.
 All the ghosts look more translucent under the brighter light, but no one flickers.

 Dean lets out a ragged breath.
 Everything looks freaky in every sense of ways, but somehow, just perfect.

 It's not the first time he has to experience "the last night on Earth" type of pre-war quiet moment.
 He went through enough to know how sentimental or desperate it could get, but this is not one of them.
-None of them seems to even spare a thought of what will happen to them next, they're just there, ready and preparing.
+None of them seems to even spare a thought of what will happen to them next; they're just there, ready and preparing.
 Focused and hopeful.
 Having each other's back.

 Dean thinks he's never felt more a part of something, than in this moment.